QueenChristina/gd_dialog/README.md

 Includes an example of how the dialog system might work with a top-down RPG.
 However, it is easily used for other styles of games as well with minor to no modification, eg. visual novels, etc.

 ## Getting Started
+Navigate to `UI\dialog\dialog.tscn` to see how the dialog system works.

-You add dialog to your game via .json file.
+You add dialog to your game via .json file, currently stored in `Data\Dialogue.json`.

 Three examples of adding dialog to your game:
 ```